Dan Senor: Other professional activities

-Role in the Romney campaign
+In May 2020, Senor started the podcast Call Me Back in response to the COVID-19 pandemic.
+The podcast delves into global affairs, economics, culture, and technology, linking current events to their historical contexts.
+The podcast is part of the Ark Media podcast network.

+Political activities

-In 2012, Senor served as a foreign policy adviser to U.S. presidential candidate Mitt Romney.
-"The two of them hit it off immediately," Romney chief of staff Beth Myers said.
-"I can't think of anyone who Mitt has ever met that he hit it off with so immediately as Dan Senor."
-Romney's July 2012 trip to Israel was described as the "brainchild" of Ron Dermer, Benjamin Netanyahu's chief strategist, "and, Dan Senor".
-Senor brought to the campaign a network of close ties to Israel, including his sister Wendy Singer, who runs the Jerusalem office of the American Israel Public Affairs Committee.
+Senor was a foreign policy adviser to Mitt Romney's 2012 presidential campaign.
+According to Romney's chief of staff Beth Myers, Senor and Romney hit it off immediately, saying "I can't think of anyone who Mitt has ever met that he hit it off with so immediately as Dan Senor."
+Romney's July 2012 trip to Israel was described as the brainchild of Ron Dermer, Benjamin Netanyahu's chief strategist and Senor.
+Senor brought a network of close ties to Israel, including his sister Wendy Singer, who ran the Jerusalem office of the American Israel Public Affairs Committee, to the campaign.
+Politico said that if Romney were elected, Senor would likely get a top West Wing job, such as deputy chief of staff or national security adviser.
+He gave "intensive coaching" to vice presidential candidate Paul Ryan for the latter's debate with Vice President Joe Biden in October 2012.

 Senor stirred controversy when he told journalists that if Israel launched a strike on Iran's nuclear facilities, Romney "would respect" the move.
-Also, Romney was called a racist when, citing Senor's book, he contrasted Israeli and Palestinian "culture" in a way that was seen as slighting Palestinians.

 Senor praised Romney in an August 2012 op-ed for USA Today as "a longstanding supporter of the Jewish state" who "sees in Israel's heroic story a mirror of the heroism that America's Founding Fathers exhibited when, against all odds, they fought for independence and self-government".
 Senor said in September 2012 that Obama's failure to overthrow President Assad of Syria made the U.S. look "impotent".

-In August 2012, Politico said that if Romney were elected, Senor "would likely get a top West Wing job, perhaps deputy chief of staff or even national security adviser".
-He gave "intensive coaching" to vice presidential candidate Paul Ryan for the latter's debate with Vice President Joe Biden in October 2012.

-Post election

-After Romney lost the November election to Obama, Senor's criticism of leading Republicans for being fair-weather friends to the candidate, cheering him as "iconic" before the election and "eviscerating" him afterward, was widely reported.
+After Romney lost the election to Obama, Senor criticized Republicans for being fair-weather friends to the candidate, who they cheered as "iconic" before the election and eviscerating him afterward.